OneKeyHQ/firmware/docs/misc/coins-bip44-paths.md

 5. <a name="NEM"></a> NEM's path should be `44'/43'/a'` as per SEP-0005, but we allow `44'/43'/a'/0'/0'` as well for compatibility reasons with NanoWallet.

-6. <a name="Tezos"></a> Tezos supports multiple curves, but Trezor currently supports ed25519 only.
+6. <a name="Tezos"></a> Tezos supports multiple curves, but Onekey currently supports ed25519 only.

 Sign message paths are validated in the same way as the sign tx paths are.